-When I'm not at work, I enjoy playing around with software, electronics, and robotics and playing soccer.
+When I'm not at work, I enjoy playing around with software, electronics, and robotics.
 I'm also the webmaster for the alumni of Penn State's Individual in a Complex Society interest house and administer the ICS facebook page.

 everything that’s already in the world when you’re born is just normal;

 2) anything that gets invented between then and before you turn thirty is incredibly exciting and creative and with any luck you can make a career out of it;

 3) anything that gets invented after you’re thirty is against the natural order of things and the beginning of the end of civilisation as we know it until it’s been around for about ten years when it gradually turns out to be alright really."

 "We don't ask consumers what they want.
 They don't know.
 Instead we apply our brain power to what they need, and will want, and make sure we're there, ready"

 "The street finds its own use for things."

 "The future is here.
 It's just not evenly distributed yet."

 "The nice thing about standards is that there are so many of them to choose from."